astromatt/book-dev/docs/index.rst

 - instalkach i tekst na certyfikaty

-I. Jenkins Job DSL and cloud slaves (approx. 0.5 day):
+1. Jenkins Job DSL and cloud slaves (approx. 0.5 day):

 - Groovy basics
 - Jenkins Job DSL plugin and its ecosystem
 - Job DSL and it's testing
 - On Demand cloud slaves with jClouds

-II.
-Continuous Delivery (approx. 1 day):
+2. Continuous Delivery (approx. 1 day):

 - Strategies and best practices of defining Continuous Delivery in an organization
 - Technologies and processes supporting Continuous Delivery
 - High level of parallelism in Continuous Delivery
 - Attention will be paid to how automated testing is embedded in the pipeline and the cycle speed

-III.
-Microservices and Docker (approx. 1 day):
+3. Microservices and Docker (approx. 1 day):

 - Microservices basics - why? how? what?
 - Docker: